The Path to the 12-team College Football Playoff Week 5: Alabama is still Alabama

 9. Colorado WR/DB: Travis Hunter

-The entire conceit of this column is to highlight the 12 most important things that will affect the College Football Playoff landscape.
+The entire concept of this column is to highlight the 12 most important things that will affect the College Football Playoff landscape.
 My assumption coming into the season is that every serious Heisman Trophy contender would have his team in the mix for the CFP, but I forgot to account for Travis Hunter.

 In Week 5, Colorado got to 4-1 with a 48-21 road win over a UCF team that was the second favorite to win the conference after its 3-0 start.
 Coach Prime’s team made a statement, they aren’t a walkover anymore.
 The Buffaloes already have more conference wins than they had all of last season, but let’s not get ahead of ourselves.
 This isn’t one of the 12 best teams in the country, but it does have the best player in college football.